Anof-cyber/PyCript-Docs/Examples.md

 - Navigate to the ```PyCript``` Tab and inside select the ```"Decrypted Requests"```

-- It will display all the decrpyted request.
+- It will display all the decrypted requests.

 - Select any row or multiple rows Right-click.
 The extension will allow you to send all the selected decrypted requests to Repeater, Intruder, Scanner or Resend the Request.